jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 # Drawing Program Use Case
 <img src="/assets/Prototype5.png" alt="PowerPoint Slides"  width = "30%" align="right" style="padding-right: 35px;">

 I render all of my UML class diagrams in PowerPoint.
 I mentioned this in a previous blog entry where I presented [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html).
-PowerPoint has its advantages and disadvantages, but I found that it has been sufficient for my needs.
-PowerPoint's Drawing feature allows me to create shapes, connect them, color them, add/edit text, etc.
+PowerPoint has its advantages and disadvantages as a design tool, but I found that it has been sufficient for my needs.
+PowerPoint's Drawing feature allows me to create shapes, connect them, color them, add/edit text, etc. Almost every UML class diagram in my blog entries has been rendered using PowerPoint.

 This Prototype Use Case will sketchout a design and implementation for some of the features of a drawing tool.
 It will include:
 * A skeleton design and implementation for a drawing tool.